[Free] French Text-to-Speech Site! Perfect for Learning Pronunciation

 - With free membership registration: 5,000 characters

-Since you can read aloud this much, it is fine for long texts from textbooks or books.
+Since you can read aloud this much, it's fine for long texts from textbooks or books.

-You can also quickly learn the correct pronunciation of words you don't know how to read.
+You can also immediately learn the correct pronunciation of words you don't know how to read.

-First, why not actually read aloud the French text you are curious about for free with Ondoku?
+First, why not actually read aloud the French text you're interested in for free with 『Ondoku』?

 Ondoku is a Recommended Text-to-Speech Site for Learning French Pronunciation

-There are many types of French voices available on Ondoku.
+There are many types of French voices available in Ondoku.

-With many voices (speakers) ranging from female to male voices, you can have the text read aloud in a voice that suits your learning objectives.
+Many voices (speakers) from female to male are provided, so you can have the text read in a voice that matches your learning goals.

-Furthermore, on the new Ondoku AI text-to-speech site, you can now freely instruct how to read with various styles such as age, emotion, acting, and dialects!
+Furthermore, on the new Ondoku AI text-to-speech site, you can now freely instruct the reading style with various styles such as age, emotion, acting, and dialects!

-Let's Listen to the Actual French Audio from the Ondoku Site
+Let's Listen to the Actual French Audio on the Ondoku Site

 Bonjour, je suis Ondoku.
 Ma voix est devenue plus naturelle et plus humaine !

-Please take a listen to the audio, which sounds so real you can almost hear the breathing.
+Please give it a listen, as the audio is so natural you can almost hear the breathing.

 Female: 12 types